chartzngrafs/pyper-app/README.md

 # Pyper - A Modern Navidrome Music Player

 A feature-rich, Linux-first music player application designed specifically for Navidrome servers.
-Built with PyQt6 and featuring a clean, modern interface with robust search capabilities, contextual information display, and intuitive workflow.
+Built with PyQt6 and featuring a clean, modern interface with robust search capabilities, contextual information display, and comprehensive theming system.

 ## ✨ Features